-When we say you have to be on YouTube, we mean you have to be there to answer your ideal prospects’ questions.
+When we say you have to be on YouTube, we mean you have to be there to answer your target clients’ questions.
 Today, 67% of the buying process is done online in the investigation before any call is made.
-Especially with the family legal problems your prospects are facing, they want information and answers before they so much as look at a lawyer’s website.
+Especially with the family legal problems your prospects are facing, they want information and answers before they so much as look at a family and divorce lawyer website.

 Now, how do you get on YouTube and use it to that end?

-Your YouTube presence is about trading a little effort for a lot of visibility.
-And that visibility will lead to prospective family law and divorce clients for your firm, which ultimately leads to more cases.
+Video marketing on YouTube is about trading a little effort for a lot of visibility.
+And that visibility will lead to prospective family law and divorce clients for your firm, which ultimately leads to more cases and new business.

 So, let’s say you’re listed in Google Ads, in the map pack, and in organic search results.
 And you’re also listed in directories, and your YouTube channel is up and running.
 You are where your prospects are.

-Most attorney websites are failing in just about everything they set out to do.
-The average conversion rate for websites for lawyers is about 1%, half of the already-low web average of 2% across all industries.
+Most law firms are failing in just about everything they set out to do when it comes to their current website.
+The average conversion rate for websites for family lawyers is about 1%, half of the already-low web average of 2% across all industries.

-Maybe web design doesn’t sound exciting to you, but if someone arrives at your website and it looks poor in comparison to other law firm websites they’ve visited or will visit, that prospect may be calling another attorney – the one that appears more successful and professional – in a matter of seconds.
+Maybe web design doesn’t sound exciting to you, but if potential customers arrive at your website, and it looks poor in comparison to other family law firm websites they’ve visited or will visit, they will call another attorney – the one that appears more successful and professional.

 Your website’s visual presentation is the first thing that needs to capture your prospects’ attention.
-You have under three seconds to make the right first impression and give them confidence that you can solve their problem.
+It’s important web property.
+With it, you have under three seconds to make the right first impression and give them confidence that your family law services can solve their problem.